chryzsh/DarthSidious/labs/getting-started.md

 * Actual pentest experiences

--If you have no idea what you are doing, we recommend reading the [Mini guide to Windows ](stuff/miniguide.md) and then begin [Building a lab](labs/building-a-lab.md).
+If you have no idea what you are doing, we recommend reading the [Mini guide to Windows ](stuff/miniguide.md) and then begin [Building a lab](labs/building-a-lab.md).

+If you have an idea what you're doing and/or already have a lab environment I recommend you check out the article [Network access to Domain Admin](general/network-access-to-domain-admin.md) for a general approach to hacking Active Directory domains.

 **Obvious disclaimer is obvious**